ithaka/pharos/packages/pharos/README.md

 ## Registering components

 1. To allow multiple versions of Pharos to exist on a page, this package only exports component classes for you to register on the [custom element registry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry) in your application.
-To register components, you can use the register utility to define all the Pharos components your app/bundle references using `{app/bundle}` as the prefix:
+To register components, you can use the `registerComponents` utility to define all the Pharos components your application uses, with a consistent scoping prefix:

 ```javascript
 import { PharosAlert, PharosButton, PharosIcon } from '@ithaka/pharos';